TRON-Bioinformatics/milneo_analysis/README.md

 # About

-This repository provides downstream analysis code and data of the manuscript "Multiple instance learning to predict immune checkpoint blockade efficacy using neoantigen candidates" (https://doi.org/10.1101/2022.05.06.490587)
+This repository provides code and data related to the manuscript "Multiple instance learning to predict immune checkpoint blockade efficacy using neoantigen candidates" (https://doi.org/10.1101/2022.05.06.490587)

-R markdown-Scripts to generate the figures of the manuscript can be found [here](data_analysis/Generate_Manuscript_Figures).
+R markdown scripts to generate the figures of the manuscript can be found [here](data_analysis/Generate_Manuscript_Figures).

-Furthermore, this repository contains all raw, intermediate and downstream data that was generated in this work:
+Furthermore, this repository contains raw, intermediate and downstream data that was generated in this work and related code:

 *  Detected neoantigen candidates from SNVs, INDELs and fusion genes for 5 ICB cohorts can be found [here](data_for_publication/raw_data)
 *  All R-scripts related to data preparation for MILES can be found in the folder [data_preparation](data_preparation)